Jianbin-Tan/GFPCA/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 2. Code
 ### 1) Abstract
 We provide the core code of this article in "Function.R".
-We also include a help document named "GFPCA.pdf" for the functions in "Function.R", and provide an example code in "Example code.R" to use the R functions.
+Besides, we also include a help document named "GFPCA.pdf" for the functions in "Function.R", and provide an example code in "Example code.R" to use the R functions.

 ### 2) Reproducibility
 - The R function "GFPCA" in "Function.R" can be used to implement GFPCA in this article.